facebook/docusaurus/docs/api-pages.md

 />
 ```

-More examples of how these components are used can be found in the [generated example files](getting-started-preparation.md) as well as in Docusaurus own repo for its website set-up.
+More examples of how these components are used can be found in the [generated example files](getting-started-preparation.md) as well as in Docusaurus' own repo for its website set-up.

 ## Translating Strings